2018 Sam Houston State Bearkats football team

 The 2018 Sam Houston State Bearkats football team represented Sam Houston State University in the 2018 NCAA Division I FCS football season.
 The Bearkats were led by fifth-year head coach K. C. Keeler and played their home games at Bowers Stadium.
 They were a member of the Southland Conference.
 They finished the season 6–5, 5–4 in Southland play to finish in a four-way tie for fourth place.

-Previous season

-The Bearkats finished the 2017 season 12–2, 8–1 in Southland play to finish in second place.
-They received an at-large bid to the FCS playoffs where they defeated South Dakota in the first round and Kennesaw State in the quarterfinals before losing in the semifinals to North Dakota State.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Bearkats having seven players at nine positions selected.